Farancibiat/pokemon-site/README.md

 This install the dependencies node modules
 ### 1.`npm i`

-once the specific node modules are ready you can open the project as a local server with:
+Once the specific node modules are ready you can open the project as a local server with:

- `npm start`
+### 2.`npm start`

 Wich Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.